NakxH/techdegree-project-3/README.md

 ## How to run this project
 - Clone the repository
-- Open the index.html file in Goodle Chrome
+- Open the index.html file in Google Chrome